“Marketing is no longer about the stuff that you make, but about the stories you tell.”— Seth Godin

 But appearances aside, UPAs, and especially poor ones, can also be the result of people not fully understanding the meaning of what is being communicated to them.
 We can certainly understand the message.
 But do we truly understand the meaning behind the message?

 Why?
 It's because the mind thinks in relative terms.

 Words are not messages.
 Words are only symbols used to encode a message, with the hope that the message will be decoded by the recipient in the way we intended.
 That's why our choice of words is so crucial.

 In fact, just like I was at first, when I first published this article, a reader rightfully emailed me with the following headscratcher:

 “I read your latest article with great interest.
 I understand most of it, except for the point you were trying to make with the chair and table, as well as the point with the tennis ball and a soccer ball.
 Quite frankly, I've read it over and over again, but I simply don't get it.
 You seem to be saying that the difference is not their size, it's their size?
 This makes no sense to me, and whatever the point is that you're trying to make to me is less than obvious.
 I'm feeling cheated, like I've missed the joke that everyone's howling over.
 It's leaving me so uncomfortable and baffled that I'm moved to write this inquiry for further explanation.”

-Here was my answer…
+Here was my answer.

 Don't feel cheated because you are, in reality, proving my student's point — and the point of this article.
 You're thinking in relative terms, which is how most people think.
-In fact, you just did it, yourself, when you said, “I'm feeling cheated, like I've missed the joke that everyone's howling over.”
+In fact, you just did it, yourself, when you said, “I'm feeling cheated like I've missed the joke that everyone's howling over.”

 By the same token, you are also proving how uncomfortable people feel when they are confused, just as you are.

 If I'm describing two different sizes (or colors), I'm not telling you what the difference is.
 Not directly, anyway.
 I'm merely implying what the difference is by describing two different characteristics.
 I'm showing or illustrating it rather than stating it directly.

 In other words, saying “one is this” and “the other is that” is making a comparison.
-I'm describing HOW they are different rather than telling you WHAT makes them different.
+I'm describing how they are different rather than telling you what makes them different.
 I am therefore relating the difference by describing it through illustrations or examples.

 If I said, “The difference is their size,” you have to think for a moment and picture each item to grasp the difference.
 But if I said “one is bigger than the other,” or “one is big and the other small,” your mind will instantly grasp what I'm saying.

-You're thinking in relative terms.
+We all thinking in relative terms.

-Most of us do.
 And most of your prospects and visitors do, too.

 Here's another example.
 Say you sell a hand cream.
-Instead of saying, “Skin-Be-Soft has a complex, lubricating hydra-dermic formula to reduce the symptoms of skin disorders like skin sensitivity, eczema, and psoriasis,” say…
+Instead of saying, “Skin-Be-Soft has a complex, lubricating hydra-dermic formula to reduce the symptoms of skin disorders like skin sensitivity, eczema, and psoriasis,” say: